Combining the expertise of proven investment professionals and world-renowned clinicians

 Steven L. Almany, MD, FACC

 Steven Almany, MD, is the Director of the Cardiac Cath Lab at William Beaumont Health System in Metro Detroit, Michigan.
 He is an interventional cardiologist and a partner of the Michigan Heart Group, and Associate Professor at Oakland University Beaumont School of Medicine.
 Dr. Almany has been the Principle Investigator for many clinical trials and sits on the Scientific Advisory Board of many medical companies and has served as a Scientific Advisor to Pequot Capital.
-Dr. Almany holds multiple U.S. patents and has authored more than 75 articles, as well as chapters in frequently cited medical journals and books.
+Dr. Almany holds six U.S. patents and has authored more than 130 articles and chapters in frequently cited medical journals and books.

 William H. (Hank) Kucheman